-Odyssey travels by coach and occasionally uses local transport, including trains and ferries.
+Odyssey travels by coach and occasionally uses local transport, including trains and ferries when operating its small group tours of Italy.
 Specifics are always outlined in your tour itinerary.
 Italy has a centralised and impressively extensive rail network that is more affordable than most European rail networks, and is usually the best way to travel from city to city.
 You can travel between nearly all major cities by train.
 All up, the Italian Railway System has nearly 20,000km of rail.

 In major cities, Odyssey stays in centrally located 3-4 star hotels, with easy access to public transport.
 In smaller towns or rural areas, we usually stay in family-run hotels or guesthouses.
 On our longstay tours, during which you spend the length of the tour in a single location, we use serviced apartments.

 Odyssey always engages local guides with regional knowledge to ensure an authentic experience during which you can learn as much as possible about the history and culture of places you visit.

 Perhaps the most famously shaped country in the world, Italy takes the form of a boot kicking Sicily out into the ocean.
 It borders Switzerland, France, Austria, and Slovenia and is extroardinarily mountainous, the Alps forming its northern boundary.
 Italy is divided into twenty regions and has a population of around 61 million.

 In terms of weather, the climate can vary wildly but it is usually very mild in areas such as Rome, Florence and Tuscany.
 However, it can get cold at night, especially in the winter, and certain areas can become extremely dry and hot during the summer.
 And, of course, if you’re planning on heading to the mountains, you’ll need to pack for snow.

 World Heritage sites